-Lead by physics professor, Dr. Matt Wiesner, Benedictine University has been selected to participate in the U.S. Department of Energy’s $70 million grant program to support research by historically underrepresented groups in science, technology, engineering, and mathematics (STEM) and to diversify leadership in the physical sciences.
+Lead by Physics professor Dr. Matt Wiesner, Benedictine University has been selected to participate in the U.S. Department of Energy’s $70 million grant program to support research by historically underrepresented groups in science, technology, engineering, and mathematics (STEM).
+With this selection, the BenU Physics program receives a RENEW-HEP grant, which provides support for research opportunities and diversified leadership in the physical sciences.

 Find out more about the RENEW-Midwest Program HERE